 15. Reverse chronological order

 When you write your experience section, another rule of a thumb is to make it reverse chronological.
-This means starting from the most recent position and continue down the path.
-Again.
-Leave the unnecessary first job out and only keep the relevant one.
+This means starting from the most recent position first.

-If you share your Linkedin, make sure you’ve updated your profile so it’s in line with your resume.
-If you share your Instagram, make sure all the pictures can only put you in a good light.
+If you share your LinkedIn, make sure you’ve updated your profile so it’s in line with your resume.
+If you share your Instagram or Facebook, make sure all the pictures and posts will put you in a good light.
 Otherwise, you’re risking never to hear back from them.

 Biron from Career Sidekick shared his advice for resumes in 2020 with us:

 Add a link!
 Most employers and recruiters read resumes digitally, so 2020 is a great time to start adding a link or two.